-Center your meal around one of these festive and hearty main dish recipes.
+Center your meal on one of these festive and hearty main dish recipes.
 You've found the elegant centerpiece of your holiday table.

 A sweet-and-spicy fruit mixture fills this juicy pork loin, and pear preserves make a delectable glaze.
 You won't even need